-Long-term success killers: never start an architecture with a particular implementation and/or with a particular technology in mind.
-Even worse, never start with a particular product from a particular vendor (danger of so-called Vendor-Lock-In).
-Insufficient reasoning about fundamental architecture and fundamental laws (e.g. section Optimum Reliability from Architecture), and/or not seriously considering alternative architectures, is a major source of costly ill-designs.
-Some failure examples may be found in section Example Failures of Scalability.
+Starting with a particular implementation and/or with a particular technology in mind, and not sufficiently reasoning abouts its fundamental architecture, and/or not seriously considering alternative architectures, is a major source of costly ill-designs.
+An example may be found in section Example Failures of Scalability.